 In other words, we don’t learn rationally.
 We don't take in information and then make an objective judgment.
 Instead, the way we learn is influenced by what we already know and who we are.

 How Does Confirmation Bias Impact Our Decisions?

-Everyday we are bombarded with information.
-It comes from other people, the internet, social media, our experience, and various other sources.
+Every day, we're bombarded with information.
+It comes from other people, the internet, social media, our experience, and other sources.
 Our minds must find a way to process and store this information.

 One way we do this is by developing shortcuts.
-Confirmation Bias is a cognitive shortcut we take when we are under pressure to make decisions or take action.
+Confirmation bias is a cognitive shortcut our brains take when we're under pressure to make decisions or take action.